Master's Degree in Counseling at Your Fingertips

-The Master of Arts in Counseling program is designed to develop highly competent mental health counselors who are skilled in the delivery of direct service, knowledgeable about current empirical and theoretical developments, and capable of critically evaluating clinical research.
-The program follows a competency-based, practitioner model and is designed for adult learners who are seeking state licensure in mental health counseling.
+The Master of Arts in Counseling (MAC) program is CACREP-accredited in the specialty area of Clinical Mental Health Counseling.
+MAC is designed to develop highly competent mental health counselors who are skilled in the delivery of direct service, knowledgeable about current empirical and theoretical developments, and capable of critically evaluating clinical research.
+The Master's in Counseling program follows a competency-based, practitioner model and is designed for adult learners who are seeking state licensure in mental health counseling.
 The practitioner model places primary emphasis on the preparation of students for productive careers as professionals in clinical counseling settings.
 Coursework and supervised practical experiences provide the opportunity to learn and develop skills in the assessment of problem behavior and in interventions with children, adults, couples, families and groups.
 Incorporated into this approach is exposure to ethical, professional, and inter-professional issues.
-Faculty in the Master of Arts in Counseling program are practicing professionals in the field of mental health counseling.
-This expertise provides a rich, hands-on environment for learning and developing skills with the faculty as facilitators and coaches.
-Teaching and learning are shared experiences between instructors and students.

 Program Specialty Area